Powered by

 According to a letter issued by Zargar, the municipal committee Gulmarg has been collecting the sanitation fee from hotels/restaurants/hutments at Gulmarg since last so many years and has collected tens of crores of rupees and is under the “obligation” to collect and dispose of the waste scientifically.

-Zargar in the letter states that the GDA has established a Solid Waste Management Plant for the treatment of waste generated for the assets owned by GDA like huts and parks for which the capacity was sufficient.
+Zargar in the letter states that the GDA has established a Solid Waste Management Plant for the treatment of waste generated for the assets owned by the GDA like huts and parks for which the capacity was sufficient.

-The burning questions however still persist, as who owns the management of solid waste at Gulmarg, how the issues of solid waste processing will be addressed as the functioning of solid waste management plant (SWMP) remains questionable amidst the allegations that the plant is nonfunctional and that the mounds of garbage are piling with every passing day.
+The burning questions however persist, as who owns the management of solid waste at Gulmarg, and how the issues of solid waste processing will be addressed as the functioning of the solid waste management plant (SWMP) remains questionable amidst the allegations that the plant is nonfunctional and that the mounds of garbage are piling with every passing day.

-Whenever the locals and climate activists will express satisfaction over the management of solid waste at Gulmarg, a story will follow on the development.
+Whenever the locals and climate activists express satisfaction over the management of solid waste at Gulmarg, a story will follow on the development.

 Keep Reading